robertwenner/comics/doc/outputs.md

   in B will only refer to A. That way you don't end up with links to the comic you just came from.

-* `tags_page`: A hash of language to URL.
+* `tags_page`: A object of language to URL.
 If there are too many comics sharing a tag, a link list in each comic's page may get unwieldy.
 You can instead link to the tag page, a page that lists all comics with that tag.
   The key in `tags_page` is the tag (e.g., "beer") and the value is the comic's url relative to the server root, e.g., "/comics/beer.html".

+* `tag_count`: An object of language to tag to tag count, e.g., in English, tag "beer" was seen 10 times.
+This can be used to show only the top x tags, or to use different font sizes based on tag frequency.

 ### Tag pages